Security Advisories

 Attackers sending large incomplete messages would cause high memory usage.
 A fix was released on April 27th, 2015 in Bitcoin Core 0.10.1.

-Disclosure of remote code execution due to bug in miniupnpc
+CVE-2015-20111 - Remote code execution due to bug in miniupnpc

 A bug in the miniupnpc library could have led to a remote code execution in Bitcoin Core.
 A fix was released on October 15th, 2015 in Bitcoin Core 0.11.1.